Stylized Water 2

 Rendering

 Transparent materials (+sprites & particle effects) always appear either below, or in front of water Since transparent surfaces do not have any depth, it’s not possible to sort them on a per-pixel basis.
-This is the case for any transparent shader, not just the water.
-Instead, transparent material are sorted based on their position, render queue value and layer order to determine which material should draw over the other.
+This is the case for any transparent shader, not just this water shader.
+Instead, transparent material are sorted based on: This determines which material should draw over the other.
 For more information see the Unity manual page (also applies to perspective camera setups).
-To remedy this: Alternatively, turn on the “ZWrite” option on the water material, found under the “Advanced” tab.
+To remedy this: Alternatively, turn on the “ZWrite” option on the water material, found under the “Rendering” tab.
 ZWrite ON: Transparent materials will properly intersect with the water, parts can be above and below the water.
 As long as they’re on the same render queue.

 ZWrite OFF: Transparent materials are sorted based on their position, order in layer and the material’s render queue (labeled “Priority” on URP’s particle shader).
 They will either render behind or in front of the water.